Chapter 9:

 “Eralia,” she corrected.
 “And you didn’t answer my question.”

 Laufa faced the noble girl.
 “Definitely not, no.” She let out a short breath.
 “I’ve had nothing but bad luck here.”
-Her eyes returned to Eralia, whose hands were tucked behind her back.
+Her eyes returned to Eralia, who kept her hands tucked behind her back.

 “...Chess?”
 Laufa stared at the board tucked under Eralia’s arm.

-Eralia seized her hand and pulled her towards a nearby table.
-Her grip was improving, it was still a bit too tight for comfort, but at least this time Laufa could feel her own fingers.
+Eralia seized her wrist and pulled her towards a nearby table.
+Her hand-holding ability was actually improving.
+It was still a bit too tight for comfort, sure, but at least this time Laufa could feel her own fingers.

 “Which set would you like?”
 Eralia began arranging the pieces.
 “I’ll choose—”